 Admission to the Practical Nursing Education program is limited and admission is done on a selective basis.
 Selection is made based on ACT Score or the TEAS V Nurse Entrance Test scores, high school transcripts (GED), and references.
 There are specific requirements that must be met for admission.

-- Recognize optimal health and normal function for self and individuals across lifespan, practicing and teaching this knowledge within the scope practice to family and community members.
+- Recognize optimal health and normal function for self and individuals across the lifespan, practicing and teaching this knowledge within the scope of practice to family and community members.

 - Collect and record objective and subjective data within the scope practice of a practical nurse.

 - Perform basic nursing skills with dexterity, competency, insight, and safety within the scope of practice for a beginning practical nurse.